IOINITID/cyclone-cli/README.md

 The rules for the community when sending pull requests are in the file <a href='https://github.com/IOINITID/cyclone-cli/blob/main/CODE_OF_CONDUCT.md'>CODE_OF_CONDUCT.md</a>.

-### Licence:
+### License:

-The MIT license is located in the file <a href='https://github.com/IOINITID/cyclone-cli/blob/main/LICENCE.md'>LICENCE.md</a>.
+The MIT license is located in the file <a href='https://github.com/IOINITID/cyclone-cli/blob/main/LICENSE.md'>LICENSE.md</a>.